FailAcademy/learning/web-dev-foundation/_slides/03-js/02-intro-to-js.md

 i--; // returns 4
 ```

-- Or find the remainder of an expression
+Or find the remainder of an expression:

 ```javascript
 var 10 % 3; // returns 1
 var 6 % 2; // returns 0
 ```

+---

 # Comparison Operators

-- We can also compare values and evaluate their result
+We can also compare values and evaluate their result:

 ```javascript
 3 > 2 // returns true